 In 1887, Victoria celebrated her Golden Jubilee, the 50th anniversary of her becoming Queen.
 Nine years later, she reached another milestone, surpassing George III as the longest reigning monarch in English, Scottish, and British history.
 She chose to celebrate this milestone the following year, in 1897, to coincide with her Diamond Jubilee (60th anniversary as Queen).

-Queen Victoria died on January 22, 1901, at the Osborne House on the Isle of Wight.
+Queen Victoria died on January 22, 1901, at the Osborne House on the Isle of Wight. she left behind a Royal Government both restored to popularity and dignity.
+She also left 37 great-grandchildren.
 In her lifetime, Victoria never liked black funerals, so in her honor, London was decorated in purple and white.
-U.S. President William McKinley ordered all American flags be flown at half-mast in her honor.
+US President William McKinley ordered all American flags be flown at half-mast in her honor.
 This was the first time a foreign monarch was paid this respect.

 In all, Victoria reigned for 63 years, seven months, and two days.
 For over a century she held the record for the longest reign of any British monarch and the longest-lived monarch (she lived three days longer than her grandfather, George III).
-But these records were recently surpassed by her great-great-granddaughter Elizabeth II.
+But her great-great-granddaughter Elizabeth II recently surpassed these records.

 Click here to see what else happened on This Day in History.